 - Kim Killu, associate professor of Education

 - Before name – capitalize

-- Dean, School of Education, Edward Silver
+- Dean, College of Education, Health, and Human Services, Edward Silver